MLBZ521/jamfMigrator/README.md

 # jamfMigrator
 This project assists with migrating from one JSS to another JSS.
 I will describe the setup process and logic of the script below.

+I've added an additional workflow to this project to include some kind of option for 'migrating' FileVault keys to the new JSS.

 The overall scope of this project is to:
+  * If you want to migrate FileVault Keys, pre-stage a FileVault Enabled Account.
   * Mark the computer in the old Jamf environment as “unmanaged” – so you can easily track what has, and has not, migrated
   * Remove the old Jamf Framework – which removes the main MDM Profile and all traces of Jamf related Config Profiles, MDM certs, etc
   * Join computer to the new Jamf environment in a clean state
+  * Reissue a new FileVault Personal Recovery Key

 In my testing, the overall process took, from policy execution to the script completing, roughly one minute and fifteen seconds.